Back to disaster

 Web pages

-WILDFIRE AND AIR QUALITY - TSF
+WILDFIRE AND AIR QUALITY - IFS

 Montana Wildfire Smoke offers many useful resources regarding wildfire smoke.
 Wildfire smoke containing fine particulate matter can cause eye and throat irritation, headaches, nausea, shortness of breath, congestion, coughing, impaired lung function, and chest pain.
 When air quality is poor, the primary public health message is to stay indoors.
 However, not all community members have the same ability to limit smoke exposure in the buildings where they live, work, attend school, or spend time indoors.
 The Sierra Fund is working with local public health officials and service providers to ensure equitable access to places with cleaner air during wildfire.